Sungai Batu: Controversy surrounding date

 Wide publication of the 788 BC dating has been challenged.
-The 788 BC date is based on a charcoal sample found in the remnants of a furnace obtained from Spit 7 of Site SB2H, using Accelerator Mass Spectometry (AMS), and the date range for the sample has a range of between 788 BC and 537 BC, with the extreme early end-point usually publicized.
+The 788 BC date is based on a charcoal sample found in the remnants of a furnace obtained from Spit 7 of Site SB2H, using Accelerator Mass Spectrometry (AMS), and the date range for the sample has a range of between 788 BC and 537 BC, with the extreme early end-point usually publicized.
 This dating also includes research on bricks used to construct the jetty of the port city, where findings reveal the date to around the 6th century BC, as per obtained via the optically stimulated luminescence (OSL) technique.
 When using Bayesian Chronological Modelling, the date between the 2nd and 10th century AD is found.

 A total of five spits were analysed containing 17 AMS dates.
 The '788 to 537 BC' was an outlier as there were no reported samples dating from the 6th century BC to the 2nd century AD.
 This notable gap invited questions about the unusually early date of the site.
 And the low precision of the model’s results was attributed were due to the limited number of dating results.
 According to various plots, the site could also been dated to between the 2nd and 8th centuries AD and so additional Carbon-14 samples, was asked to be analysed.